-- --disableCaching Disables caching in the file store.
-This flag must be set to use a batch system that does not support cleanup, such as Parasol. - --disableChaining Disables chaining of jobs (chaining uses one job's resource allocation for its successor job if possible). - --maxLogFileSize MAXLOGFILESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
-Setting this option to zero will prevent any truncation.
-Setting this option to a negative value will truncate from the beginning.
-Default=62.5 K - --writeLogs FILEPATH Write worker logs received by the leader into their own files at the specified path.
-Any non-empty standard output and error from failed batch system jobs will also be written into files at this path.
-The current working directory will be used if a path is not specified explicitly.
-Note: By default only the logs of failed jobs are returned to leader.
-Set log level to 'debug' to get logs back from successful jobs, and adjust 'maxLogFileSize' to control the truncation limit for worker logs. - --writeLogsGzip FILEPATH Identical to -writeLogs except the logs files are gzipped on the leader. - --realTimeLogging Enable real-time logging from workers to leader. - --sseKey SSEKEY Path to file containing 32 character key to be used for server-side encryption on awsJobStore or googleJobStore.
-SSE will not be used if this flag is not passed. - --setEnv NAME NAME=VALUE or NAME, -e NAME=VALUE or NAME are also valid.
+- --disableChaining Disables chaining of jobs (chaining uses one job's resource allocation for its successor job if possible). - --disableJobStoreChecksumVerification Disables checksum verification for files transferred to/from the job store.
+Checksum verification is a safety check to ensure the data is not corrupted during transfer.
+Currently only supported for non-streaming AWS files - --sseKey SSEKEY Path to file containing 32 character key to be used for server-side encryption on awsJobStore or googleJobStore.
+SSE will not be used if this flag is not passed. - --setEnv NAME, -e NAME NAME=VALUE or NAME, -e NAME=VALUE or NAME are also valid.
 Set an environment variable early on in the worker.
 If VALUE is omitted, it will be looked up in the current environment.
-Independently of this option, the worker will try to emulate the leader's environment before running a job.
-Using this option, a variable can be injected into the worker process itself before it is started. - --servicePollingInterval SERVICEPOLLINGINTERVAL Interval of time service jobs wait between polling for the existence of the keep-alive flag (default=60)
+Independently of this option, the worker will try to emulate the leader's environment before running a job, except for some variables known to vary across systems.
+Using this option, a variable can be injected into the worker process itself before it is started. - --servicePollingInterval SERVICEPOLLINGINTERVAL Interval of time service jobs wait between polling for the existence of the keep-alive flag (de-fault=60) - --forceDockerAppliance Disables sanity checking the existence of the docker image specified by TOIL\APPLIANCE\SELF, which Toil uses to provision mesos for autoscaling. - --statusWait INT Seconds to wait between reports of running jobs. (default=3600) - --disableProgress Disables the progress bar shown when standard error is a terminal.

---debugWorker Experimental no forking mode for local debugging.
-Specifically, workers are not forked and stderr/stdout are not redirected to the log.

-(default=False)

---statusWait INT Seconds to wait between reports of running jobs. (default=3600)

---disableProgress Disables the progress bar shown when standard error is a terminal.
+Debug Options Debug options for finding problems or helping with testing.

---kill\polling\interval KILL\POLLING\INTERVAL Interval of time (in seconds) the leader waits between polling for the kill flag inside the job store set by the "toil kill" command. (default=5)
+- --debugWorker Experimental no forking mode for local debugging.
+Specifically, workers are not forked and stderr/stdout are not redirected to the log. (default=False) - --disableWorkerOutputCapture Let worker output go to worker's standard out/error instead of per-job logs. - --badWorker BADWORKER For testing purposes randomly kill -badWorker proportion of jobs using SIGKILL.
+(Default: 0.0) - --badWorkerFailInterval BADWORKERFAILINTERVAL When killing the job pick uniformly within the interval from 0.0 to -badWorkerFailInterval seconds after the worker starts.
+(Default: 0.01) - --kill\polling\interval KILL\POLLING\INTERVAL Interval of time (in seconds) the leader waits between polling for the kill flag inside the job store set by the "toil kill" command. (default=5)